Ryxai/automin/README.md

 ## Usage

 Run from the directory of the app using `npm start`.
+It currently used the local environment variable $PORT.
+For legacy I have left the previous methodology commented in for usage.
-If you'd like to specify a port please specify it as an argument `npm start #portnum`.
+*If you'd like to specify a port please specify it as an argument `npm start #portnum`.*

 ## Setting Up Amazing Marvin
 You will need to enable the API strategy.
 Then add the following webhooks ![Webhook structure]wawwws(https://postimg.cc/dLYBXCRq).